CapstoneHostEvents/Hosteando/README.md

 [ Back to endpoints ](#4-endpoints)

-The Zone object is defined as:
+The Event object is defined as:

 | Field       | Type   | Description                    |
 | ----------- | ------ | ------------------------------ |